radford-coding/stories-app/README.md

 - search all the stories and authors on the app

 ## Technologies used
-1. MongoDB
+1. MongoDB database
-2. Express
+2. ExpressJS app
-3. Node.js - bcryptjs, bootstrap, dotenv, ejs, express, express-session, method-override, mongoose, morgan
+3. Node.js development
+4. EJS views
+4. Bootstrap styling
 4. Deployment on Heroku

 ## Helpful resources I used